-- 1. is guilty of unsporting behaviour - 2. shows dissent by word or action - 3. persistently infringes the Laws of the Game - 4. delays the restart of play - 5. fails to respect the required distance when play is restarted with a corner kick or free kick - 6. enters or re-enters the field of play without the referee's permission - 7. deliberately leaves the field of play without the referee's permission
+- 1. is guilty of unsporting behaviour - 2. shows dissent by word or action - 3. persistently infringes the Laws of the Game - 4. delays the restart of play - 5. fails to respect the required distance when play is restarted with a corner kick, free kick or throw-in - 6. enters or re-enters the field of play without the referee's permission - 7. deliberately leaves the field of play without the referee's permission